rustyshakelford2/LavaFurnace/readme.txt

 its owner.
 If any part of the lava furnace is broke the crucible will empty and the furnace will shut off.
 The sign over the furnace will erase.

-However, there are at least 2 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
-Water and Piston push or pulling at a furnace block.
+However, there is at least 1 instances I know of were a furnace can be destroyed without a player interaction causing it directly.
+Water flowing into the furnace crucible.
-So just be sure to keep water and pistons away from the furnace and you will be OK.
+So just be sure to keep water away from the furnace and you will be OK.

-Permissions are not required, the plugin will default over to Server OPs if GroupManager or niji based permissions are not detected.
+Permissions are not required, the plugin will default over to bukkit permissions if GroupManager or niji based permissions are not detected.
+If no permissions are set at all the plugin will default to Server OPs.
-Server OPs trumps permissions.
-So if you have both OPs and Permissions then the Server OPs are Admins in the eyes of the plugin.

 Never directly edit the LavaFurnace Data base.
 Bad things can happen!